Writing Prompt: Use Junk Drawers to Discover Your Characters

 - Drawer #1: An Eminem concert ticket from 2001 (in Australia); a broken picture frame; a Slinky; a passport; a purple heart medal

-- Drawer #2: At least 30 pens (half have ink, half are dried up); a worn business card from a psychic; a small book of prayers; small jar full of sand and mini shells; a pressed bouquet
+- Drawer #2: At least 30 pens (half have ink, half are dried up); a worn business card from a psychic; a small book of prayers; tiny jar full of sand and mini shells; a pressed bouquet

-- Drawer #3: 6 tea candles; a box of sidewalk chalk; 3 baby teeth in a plastic baggy; a picture of a young couple kissing; a masquerade mask (crumpled and torn)
+- Drawer #3: six tea candles; a box of sidewalk chalk; three baby teeth in a plastic baggy; a picture of a young couple kissing; a masquerade mask (crumpled and torn)

 Now imagine the person that would keep such a drawer.
 What do the contents say about them?
 What kind of life have they lived?
 What kind of person are they now?